Hans Island: Media attention and continuing negotiations

 Though CBC and others had done some reporting in the 1980s, the dispute came to popular attention through Canadian press stories during late March 2004.
 Within days, it spread to other newspapers worldwide.

 On 25 March 2004, when Adrian Humphreys of the Canadian National Post newspaper wrote an article entitled "Five-year plan to 'put footprints in the snow' and assert northern sovereignty", Humphreys made a brief mention of the dispute over Hans Island, and that the Danes had sent warships to the island.

-The Arctic sea region has long been a subject of the dispute.
-In this matter, Canada, Denmark, Iceland, Russia, and Norway share a common interest because they regard parts of the Arctic seas as "national waters".
+The Arctic sea region has long been a subject of dispute.
+In this matter, Canada, Denmark, Iceland, Russia, and Norway share an interest in establishing parts of the Arctic seas as "national waters".
 The United States and most European Union countries, on the other hand, officially regard the region as international waters.
 Further items in the Canadian media led to the issue being picked up by international news organizations.

 The 2004 Canadian budget was introduced on 23 March 2004, by the government of Canada, two days before the issue gained widespread attention.
 It proposed minimal increases to spending on national defence.
 The issue of Hans Island was raised in the Canadian Parliament by opposition foreign affairs critic Stockwell Day to highlight the government's failure to provide more funding for the military.

-A new article by Adrian Humphreys on 30 March 2004, also in the National Post, entitled "Danes summon envoy over Arctic fight—the solution of the dispute is not going to be military", drew even more attention to the issue.
+A news article by Adrian Humphreys on 30 March 2004, also in the National Post, entitled "Danes summon envoy over Arctic fight—the solution of the dispute is not going to be military", drew even more attention to the issue.
 The article claimed Brian Herman, Canada's only diplomat in Denmark (ambassador Alfonso Gagliano having been recently recalled as a result of an unrelated Canadian scandal), was called before the Danish Ministry of Foreign Affairs, to comment about his country's intentions in the dispute, which had, according to the article, recently been inflamed by Danish sailors occupying Hans Island.

 On 31 March 2004, the Danish and Canadian governments denied Herman or any other Canadian official was summoned to the Danish Ministry of Foreign Affairs.
 Both governments stated the dispute was a long-standing issue, and nothing had changed in the matter.

 A Canadian military exercise, named "Narwhal 04", inflamed the issue further.
 However, this exercise had been in the planning stage since September 2003, and it took place around Pangnirtung on Baffin Island, 2000 km south of Hans Island.
 The Canadian military denied the exercise had anything to do with the Danish–Canadian territorial dispute.
 The exercise took place from 9 to 30 August 2004, involving about 160 soldiers from the army, various aircraft, helicopters and one frigate, HMCS Montréal.
 About 600 Canadian Forces personnel were involved in total.